Father Martin Satchell

 Assigned as follows:

-Summary of Sexual Abuse Allegations against Father Martin J. Satchell:
+Summary of Sexual Abuse Allegations against Father Martin Satchell:

-In September 1993, only a few months after Father Martin Satchell was ordained a priest, the Archdiocese of Philadelphia received information that he sexually abused a 17 year old student at Lansdale Catholic High School.
+Father Martin Satchell was ordained a priest in 1993 and served in the Archdiocese of Philadelphia.
+According to media reports, in September 1993, only a few months after Father Martin Satchell was ordained a priest, the Archdiocese of Philadelphia received information that he sexually abused a 17-year-old student at Lansdale Catholic High School.
 At the time, Satchell was already apparently in counseling but he was also ordered to undergo a full evaluation at Villa St. John Vianney, a notorious pedophile priest treatment facility in Downingtown, Pennsylvania.

 Satchell remained on a leave of absence for exactly 10 years, at which point he wrote to Cardinal Justin Rigali asking to petition for laicization (removal from the priesthood by the Vatican).
 As a result, the Archdiocese of Philadelphia’s internal review board opened a formal investigation of the 1993 claim.
 Ultimately, it determined that the allegation was credible and recommended to Cardinal Rigali that he support the laicization petition.
 Satchell was laicized in September 2004.